-The Research Services Office has conducted reviews of the comments of the Expert Review Committees for the past three competitions (2012, 2015, and 2017).
-As you construct your application, keep in mind the following common challenges.
+The Research Services Office has conducted reviews of the comments of the Expert Review Committees for the past four IF competitions (2012, 2015, 2017, and 2020).
+As you construct your application, keep in mind the following common challenges:

-Sufficient, relevant detail: Applicants need to balance readability with a level of detail that permits reviewers to assess whether the standard for each criterion has been met.
-This applies to all sections of the application-Research or Technology Development, Team, Research Capacity, Infrastructure, Sustainability, and Benefits.
+- Sufficient, relevant detail: Applicants need to balance readability with a level of detail that permits reviewers to assess whether the standard for each criterion has been met.
+This requirement applies to all sections of the proposal.
 Committees have noted that "generic" responses and a lack of details/clarity prevent an effective determination of the extent to which applicants meet the stated category criteria.
-The committees were not merely requesting longer responses, but asked that applicants provide the relevant and concrete details that would allow them to determine the degree to which the relevant criteria are satisfied.

-A well-integrated project: All of the elements of the project should be clearly linked to one another.
-This applies within objectives and criteria-research activities should relate clearly to research objectives, for example-but also between criteria: the team should relate to the research, and the benefits should flow clearly from the infrastructure and its use.
-The infrastructure should be integrated into prior CFI investments, existing infrastructure, and institutional research strategic objectives.
-Reviewers are looking for cohesion across the proposal and a sense that the proposal represents a unified program.

-An innovative research program: In the 2020 competition, CFI has clarified that it is looking to support innovative research programs or technology development, not to necessarily invest in infrastructure that is itself innovative.
-The infrastructure should be essential and necessary; the proposed program should be innovative.
+The committees were not merely requesting longer responses, but asked that applicants provide the relevant and concrete details that would allow them to determine the degree to which the particular criteria are satisfied. - A well-integrated project: All elements of the project should be clearly linked to one another.
+This expectation applies within objectives/criteria-research activities should relate clearly to research aims, for example-as well as across objectives/criteria: the team's expertise should clearly relate to the research, and the research outcomes and benefits should flow clearly from the infrastructure and its use.
+Reviewers are looking for cohesion across the proposal and a sense that the proposal represents a unified program. - An innovative research program: The CFI seeks to support innovative research programs or technology development that does not mean the requested infrastructure must itself necessarily be innovative or leading edge.
+The infrastructure should be essential and necessary; the proposed program of research should be innovative.
+The project should also be of appropriate maturity and offer the best potential for achieving a transformative impact.